-Disney+ user accounts hacked, credentials sold; company denies breach
+Disney user accounts hacked credentials up for sale company denies breach

 Disney+, the streaming service from Disney, went live this week but things aren’t going as smooth for the platform as the company would have wanted.
 First, the service was hit with a series of outages on the day of launch.
 Now it has been reported that thousands of Disney+ subscribers have been hacked.

 ZDNet had found stolen account usernames and passwords of Disney+ customers selling for $3 on underground hacking forums.
 The report notes that many Disney+ users found they were locked out of their accounts and unable to access the streaming service.
 Users have also posted about the issue on Twitter and Reddit, with many posting screenshots showing how their account password and details had been changed, effectively leaving them without access.

 Both the BBC and ZDNET have found several accounts from Disney+ being sold online on the dark web.
 However, Disney has denied the claim of a breach saying that its streaming service is secure.
 The company says that it takes privacy and security of user’s data seriously and there is no indication of a security breach.